-Any student overheard using offensive, foul or inappropriate language (including swearing/homophobic/racist comments) will receive a behavior point.
-Serious concerns will be referred to Heads of Year who may contact parents or escalate the sanction given, if deemed necessary.
-Should any behavior in school be deemed a hate crime, the police will be involved.
+Any student overheard using offensive, foul or inappropriate language (including swearing or homophobic/racist comments) will receive a behaviour point.
+Serious concerns will be referred to the relevant Head of Year, who may contact parents or escalate the sanction given, if deemed necessary.
+Should any behaviour in school be deemed a hate crime, the police will be involved.